 I don’t recall it, no.

 Oh my god.
-I’ll have to include it in the show notes and I’ll send you the link as well.
 But the idea here of it was she was brutally honest about which girl scout cookies sucked and which ones were amazing and she rated them all and just the language that she used.
 Like, this cookie is an original, this one is a wasteland of gluten free.
 It was just hilarious.
 She went viral and I’m sure she has sold tons of cookies all over the country from that little direct mail piece she wrote as an email, ended up in the hands of Mike Rowe.
 Just case in point, be brutally honest and skip all the hype.

 That’s what I call humanism as opposed to consumerism in the sense that we are all human beings, we all like to be treated with respect and not be hoodwinked and so on.
 I think that’s the coming age of brands.
 Their transparency is an absolutely critical thing going forward.